appscode/blog/content/post/kubedb-v2024.9.30/index.md

 - **Autoscaling**: Added autoscaling support for FerretDB and Microsoft SQL Server to automatically adjust resources based on workload demands.

-- **Network Policies**: We have added support for [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) in the release.Now Users can pass
+- **Network Policies**: We have added support for [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) in the release.
+Now Users can pass
 `--set global.networkPolicy.enabled=true` while installing KubeDB.
 The required Network policies for operators will be created as part of the release process.
 And the required Network policies for DB will be created by the operator when some database gets provisioned.

 - **Backup & Restore**: Comprehensive disaster recovery support for Druid clusters using Kubestash (Stash 2.0), and manifest backup support for SingleStore.

 - **Managed ClickHouse Keeper**: Introduced support for Internally Managed ClickHouse Keeper and KubeDB Managed ClickHouse Keeper Server, expanding options for ClickHouse management.

-- **New Version Support**: Added support for MySQL version 8.4.2 and Microsoft SQL Server 2022-cu14.
+- **New Version Support**: Added support for MySQL version `8.4.2` and Microsoft SQL Server `2022-cu14`.

 For detailed changelogs, please refer to the [CHANGELOG](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.9.30/README.md).
 You can now explore the detailed features and updates included in this release.